allenai/swag-evaluator/readme.md

 The evaluator for the SWAG dataset in beaker.

-This repository holds the code for creating the evaluator for the SWAG dataset in beaker that powers the Alexandria leaderboard.
+This repository holds the code for creating the evaluator for the SWAG dataset in beaker that powers the SWAG leaderboard.

 Development